-SD-WAN requirements considered givens are not broken down in the vendor comparison.
+SD-WAN requirements considered fundamental are not broken down in the vendor comparison.
 These include the following:

-- The SD-WAN platform should create a network overlay that abstracts the existing WAN.
+- The SD-WAN offering should create a network overlay that abstracts the existing WAN.

 - It should enable dynamic bandwidth allocation for traffic efficiency.

 - It should be transport-agnostic and support multiple types of connectivity -- like MPLS, Ethernet, cellular and broadband, for example.

 The chart below compares individual SD-WAN vendors and their offerings.
 The section about deployment options explains how each vendor's SD-WAN offerings are available to customers, such as physical appliances, virtual appliances, cloud-based instances, universal customer premises equipment and more.